 Bitcoin looks likely to see price gains next month as the effects of the May 2020 mining reward halving start to kick in.

 The data aggregator has added a new service tracking the growing number of crypto derivatives products.

 Bitcoin is on track to end its three-month losing streak, having recovered from recent lows around $7,400 seen a week ago.

 Chinese state-backed media are warning investors to remain rational amid a spike in interest in crypto companies.

-The widely tracked MACD bitcoin price indicator has turned bearish for the first time in seven months.
+A widely-tracked bitcoin price indicator with a strong track record of predicting big moves has turned bullish for the first time in over three months.